Zakiyi/Git-tutorial-notes/README.md

                   <options> -f: remove tracked file from staging area, and delete it from woking tree
                             -cached: remove tracked file from staging area but remain it in working tree

-git log         # viewing the commit history&#x1F344;
-git reset       # unstaging a staged file git checkout --   # unmodifying a modified file, restore a tracked file to the last snapshot
+git log         # viewing the commit history git reset       # unstaging a staged file git checkout --   # unmodifying a modified file, restore a tracked file to the last snapshot
 ```

 > It’s important to understand that git checkout -- <file> is a dangerous command.
-Git just replaced that file with the most recently-committed version. &#x1F344;
+Git just replaced that file with the most recently-committed version. &#x1F344;&#x1F4A2;&#x26D4